What is a gift in Will or Bequest?

-It’s quite simple to leave a gift, or ‘bequest’.
-You choose which type of bequest best suits your circumstances (we’ll be happy to discuss the options with you) and then you have appropriate wording included in your will.
+It is pretty simple to leave a gift or Bequest.
+You choose which type best suits your circumstances (we can discuss the options with you), and then you add the appropriate wording to be included in your Will.

-We recommend that you seek professional legal advice in drafting your will.
-It’s also important to discuss your intentions with your family.
-Information for executors, trustees and solicitors is available here.
+We recommend you seek professional legal advice in drafting your Will.
+They will discuss all matters, including providing for family members and friends.
+If possible, we advise you to discuss your intentions with your family.